vxnuaj/HLLM/README.md

   - [X] Verify that the model is uploading dataset to hugging face.
   - [X] Verify that the model is logging to wandb.
   - [ ] WHY THE FUCK IS TRAINING HANGING.
+    - [ ] is nccl being logged to a file???
   - [ ] need to verify that we can run validation
     - [ ] Why is validation loss so low compared to the training loss, at the beginning of training????